sst/guide/_chapters/configure-aws-amplify.md

 export default config;
 ```

-Here we are loading the environment that are set from our serverless backend.
+Here we are loading the environment variables that are set from our serverless backend.
 We did this back when we were first [setting up our React app]({% link _chapters/create-a-new-reactjs-app.md %}).

 ### Add AWS Amplify